Major Arthur ‘Bertie’ Gay (1896-1959)

 Arthur ‘Bertie’ Gay was born in 1896 to Major General Sir Arthur William Gay of Lapford, and was a curator at the Museum for over 20 years.
-It is thanks to him that we have the extensive, well organised, and stunningly attractive collection of butterflies that we do today.
+It is thanks to him that RAMM has the extensive, well organised, and stunningly attractive collection of butterflies that it does today.

 War-time service – a distinguished career